-The sensitivity of capital flow to Fed's interest rate policy has been investigated by several economists, including Broto et al. (2011), Fratzcher (2012), Ghosh et al. (2014b), and Pagliari & Hannan (2017).
+The sensitivity of capital flow to Fed's interest rate policy has been investigated by several economists, including Broto et al. (2008), Fratzscher (2011), Ghosh et al. (2017), and Pagliari & Hannan (2017).
 However, none of these studies have controlled for country-specific characteristics.
-Indeed, one of the novel features of this study is that it implements both OLS and Fixed Effects model to control for country-specific characteristics and differences.
-In addition, the study covers BRICs countries because capital reversal has plummeted these countries into a deep recession.
-To find out whether the Fed's interest rate policy matters more than other push and pull factors for this capital outflow we use regression models with a set of independent variables including macroeconomic fundamentals such as inflation, GDP growth, openness, real effective exchange rate, and a dummy for capital liberalization.
+Indeed, one of the novel features of this study is that it implements Fixed Effects model to avoid the biased standard errors in finance panel data as suggested by Peterson (2009).
+The reason the study covers BRICs countries is because capital reversal has plummeted in some of these countries substantially, leading them into a deep recession or lower economic growth.
+To find out whether the Fed's interest rate policy matters more than other push and pull factors for the capital flow we use regression models with a set of independent variables including macroeconomic fundamentals such as inflation, GDP growth, openness, real effective exchange rate volatility, stock market index, and a dummy variable for capital liberalization, and another dummy for controlling financial crisis periods.

-Graphs 1-4, represent the negative effects of Fed's interest rate policy with capital flow to China and India, but not with Brazil, and Russia.
+Graphs 1-4 represent the negative effects of Fed's interest rate policy with capital flow to China and India, but not with Brazil, and Russia.
 The reason for the importance of FFR to China and India's economy might be due to higher trade and financial integrations of the former economies to the U.S. economy.
 The econometric results of the study suggest that the FFR has a negative correlation with capital flow to the emerging economies; the higher the FFR the less capital will flow to BRICs.